By Mary Allein Antoenette C. Bug-os & Ramir Philip Jones V. Sonsona, DA

 Screen grab with the ALS teachers and literacy volunteers during the program and course orientation

 ASec.
 G.H.S.
 Ambat, Assistant Secretary for ALS, and Dir.
-Marilette R. Almayda, Head of the ALS Task Force DepEd Central Office, expressed their full support in the implementation of this program.
+Marilette R. Almayda, Head of the ALS Task Force DepEd Central Office, expressed their full support for the implementation of this program.